Use the FREE Reverse Mortgage Calculator

 Our Most Commonly Asked Questions

-When comparing the reverse mortgage market, a specialist adviser will explain:
+When comparing the reverse mortgage market, a specialist adviser3 will explain:

-- You have to get advice before releasing equity.
+- You have to get advice before releasing equity.4

-- Check for plans that have a no negative equity guarantee, so you’ll never owe more than your house’s value.
+- Check for plans that have a no negative equity5 guarantee, so you’ll never owe more than your house’s value.

 - It reduces the value of your estate.